 2017 Ioniq Electric Review: Hyundai’s All-New EV Hatchback

-With a less space-agey design compared to the competitors, the Ioniq Electric vehicle was developed from the ground up with electric propulsion at its core.
-We review Hyundai’s all-new EV hatchback starting at US$29,500 / C$35,649
+Less space-agey design compared to rivals, the Ioniq Electric hatchback was developed from the ground up with electric propulsion at its core.

 As a corporation, Hyundai is not new to the electric-vehicle market: the fast-growing South Korean automaker began selling its first all-electric car under its Kia brand in 2015 with the Soul EV.